Moore v. Regents of the University of California: Aftermath

 Moore's cancer went into remission from 1976 to 1996 following the removal of his spleen.
 He died from the cancer in October 2001.

-The Michael Crichton book Next, while specifically mentioning the case, extrapolates its possible legal ramifications with a patient called Frank Burnet.
-Further, the 2010 book The Immortal Life of Henrietta Lacks by Rebecca Skloot and its 2017 film adaptation discuss this case and its precedent with regards to the Lacks family.
+The Michael Crichton fiction novel Next specifically mentions the case and extrapolates its possible legal ramifications with in the context of a fictional patient called Frank Burnet.
+The 2010 nonfiction book The Immortal Life of Henrietta Lacks by Rebecca Skloot and its 2017 film adaptation discuss Moore and its precedent with regards to the Lacks family.